Effective Commonwealth-State Relations

 Review of the former COAG Councils and Ministerial Forums

 On 26 June 2020, National Cabinet agreed that former Director-General of the Western Australian Department of Premier and Cabinet and former Commonwealth Cabinet Secretary Mr Peter Conran AM will lead a review of the former COAG Councils and Ministerial Forums with a view to rationalise and reset their work.
 National Cabinet also agreed to Terms of Reference for the Review which set out avenues for consultation with Commonwealth and state and territory ministers and officials.
+The Terms of Reference note that additional bodies may be identified for consultation through the course of the Review.
+Following an initial approach for information, the list of forums in scope (Attachment A to the TOR) has been updated.

 National Cabinet agreed that Review will make recommendations on a streamlined structure, scope and reporting arrangements and on focused regulatory and policy work programs.
 The review will provide recommendations to National Cabinet by September 2020.